venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/kernel/test_prefetch_abort.md

    3. `recoverable_error`:  value returned in this field indicates if the error is recoverable (0=Unrecoverable error, 1=Recoverable Error)
    4. `cacheway`: value returned in this field indicates the cache way or ways in which the error occurred

-3. `address`: Instruction causing the exception
+3. `lr`: Link Register when the exception occurred.
-4. `spsr`: Saved Program status registers to get the program status when the exception occured.
+4. `spsr`: Saved Program status registers to get the program status when the exception occurred.

 \note Please refer to R5F TRM for more information